Steve Case’s Revolution backs Resolute Innovation to connect companies with R&D

 Resolute makes money by selling subscriptions to its software.
 The team says it has thousands of customers and has been working with Fortune 500 companies and other large institutions.

-Tige Savage said that he invested because Resolute “uses modern AI technology to make this stuff findable, searchable, indexable, organized.”
+Tige Savage said invested because Resolute “uses modern AI technology to make this stuff findable, searchable, indexable, organized.”
 He believes it fits his investment thesis of looking for “categories where billions of dollars being spent in old-fashioned ways.”

 0